StatCan/StatCan.OrchardCore/docs/en/reference/modules/EmailTemplates.md

 ## Summary Admin Integration

-Every content item with the Email Template part attached to its contnet type will be displayed with a dropdown of selected email templates.
+Every content item with the Email Template part attached to its content type will be displayed with a dropdown of selected email templates.
 This will redirect you to the Send screen and will render the email using the selected content item as the model of the template.

 ## Workflow Intergration